Benchmark configuration

 At the moment, only validating standard output is supported.
 It will soon be possible to specify custom log files.

 The parameters field list all parameters to be used in the test.
-The cartesian product of the elements in this list will determine the benchmarks.
+The cartesian product of the elements in this list will determine the benchmarks to be executed.

 Parameters are accessible across the whole configuration file by using the syntax {{parameters.my_parameter.value}}.